 Partner in Europe

-KfW Development Bank supports Ukraine on behalf of the German Federal Government especially in the following areas: Good governance, improvement of the situation of internally displaced persons, increased energy efficiency, support to the development of small- and medium-sized enterprises, vocational training and nature conservation.
+On behalf of the German Federal Government, KfW Development Bank supports projects in the following areas: energy efficiency, good governance, assistance for internally displaced persons, promotion of small and medium-sized enterprises, vocational training, nature conservation.

 KfW Office Kyiv